We all dream big, but big dreams take initiative to make happen.

 We are all afraid of failure.

-We all want the quick path to success.
+We all want a quick path to success.

 Whatever project you are looking to undertake, I guarantee you will stumble, you will fall, and there will be failures.